Brian Lawrence Evans

 In communication systems, developed

 In image processing systems, developed

-Graduated seven Ph.D. students and three MS students in rank, for a total of 20 Ph.D. and 9 MS graduates in career.
+Graduated 11 Ph.D. students and three MS students in rank, for a total of 24 Ph.D. and 9 MS graduates in career.

-Recent overall instructor ratings for all ECE courses taught since fall 2009.
-Ratings are on a five-point scale in which the most favorable response is assigned a value of 5 and the least favorable response is assigned a value of 1.
-Average overall instructor rating among all undergraduate ECE courses was 4.03 in fall 2012 and 4.12 in spring 2013.
-In a course number, the middle digit number indicates the level of the course: 0 = first year, 1 = second year, 2-7 = third/fourth year, and 8-9 = graduate.
-The first digit indices the number of credit hours.
+Recent ``overall instructor ratings'' on course instructor surveys for all ECE courses taught since fall 2009.
+Ratings are on a five-point scale.
+Most favorable response is assigned a value of 5.
+Least favorable response is assigned a value of 1.
+Average ``overall instructor rating'' among all undergraduate courses taught in the ECE Department was 4.03 in fall 2012, 4.12 in spring 2013, and 3.94 in fall 2013 (with standard deviation of 0.68 and median of 4.05).
+In a course number, the middle digit number indicates the level of the course: 0 first year, 1 second year, 2-7 third/fourth year, and 8-9 graduate.
+The first digit indicates the number of credit hours.